sisl/DividedRectangles.jl/docs/src/algorithm.md

 ---

 - The figure below shows the DIRECT method after 16 iterations on the Branin function.
-The cells are much denser around the minima of the Branin function because the DIRECT method is designed to increase its resolution in promising regions..
+The cells are much denser around the minima of the Branin function because the DIRECT method is designed to increase its resolution in promising regions.

 ![page_11](https://github.com/user-attachments/assets/b833bedd-41aa-40c5-a27f-26188a171797)
 ---